mknxdev/vue-ctx-injector/README.md

 - [Licensing](#licensing)
 - [Contribute](#contribute)

-## Preamble

-*During a complete refactoring of a company's big project, integrating Vue.js to replace a very old code architecture was almost a necessity to keep a well-working website.
-The problem was the lack of time to allow to a one-shot refactoring on the project, and a progressive transition was the only solution.*

-*After looking a long time for tools or libraries allowing to progressively integrate Vue.js components into non-Vue project and didn't found viable packages to do the trick, the choice has been made to create a dedicated tool for that.*

 ## Introduction

 VCI is a tool that allows you to inject standalone Vue.js components with their contexts into simple HTML templates.
-It can be assimiled to a customized entrypoint which allows you to instantiate child components on-demand, without enforcing a global Vue.js context on your webpages.
+It can be assimiled to a customized entrypoint which allows you to instantiate components on-demand directly on simple templates, without enforcing a global Vue.js context on your webpage.

 ## Prerequisites